 A Unique Externship Opportunity in the Desert Southwest

-The audiology practice Advanced Hearing Care (AHC) and the ENT practice Alamogordo Ear Nose and Throat are jointly seeking three career-minded audiology externs for the May, 2019-May, 2020 (start date is flexible) school year.
+The audiology practice Advanced Hearing Care (AHC) a career-minded audiology externs for the May, 2022-May, 2023 (start date is flexible) school year.

-AHC is the premiere audiology practice of Southern New Mexico, now 24 years strong, and is established in three neighboring cities: Alamogordo, Las Cruces, and Ruidoso.
-We have been voted and awarded "Best of the Best" for seven consecutive years by the local populations.
+AHC is the premiere audiology practice of Southern New Mexico, now 24 years strong, and is established in two neighboring cities: Alamogordo and Ruidoso.
+We have been voted and awarded "Best of the Best" for multiple consecutive years by the local populations.
 AHC adopts the latest research findings into our hearing care and uses state-of-the-art equipment and hearing devices.
 Successful applicants will be engaged at the cutting-edge of private practice audiology.
-Over the last decade, we have trained twenty 4th year externs.
+Over the last decade, we have trained twenty-five 4th year externs.

 Interested students must be looking for their 4th year internship/externship position

 Interested students should view our website at www.AHCNM.com before applying.

 Primary Practice Setting:

 Number of Audiologists at the site:

 0 FTE Masters Degree 5 FTE Au.D.
 0 FTE Ph.D.
 0 FTE Other Doctorate (ScD) 0 FTE professional support staff (technicians/audiometric assistants) 4 FTE Clerical Support Staff

 Number of Audiology Students each year: